10+ ways to experience Halifax this winter and spring

 Along with the Canadian Museum of Immigration at Pier 21 and the Maritime Museum of Atlantic, four more kid-approved spots to add to your list include:

-- The Discovery Centre, a state-of-the-art, 40,000-square-foot facility, features four floors of interactive learning experiences, including an Immersive Dome Theatre, Innovation Lab, Ocean Gallery, Children's Gallery, and featured exhibit space that hosts top-notch traveling exhibits from around the world, three or four times a year.
+- The Discovery Centre, a state-of-the-art, 3,700-square-metre facility, features four floors of interactive learning experiences, including an Immersive Dome Theatre, Innovation Lab, Ocean Gallery, Children's Gallery, and featured exhibit space that hosts top-notch travelling exhibits from around the world, three or four times a year.

 - Explore the wonders of Nova Scotia's land and sea at the Museum of Natural History.
 You'll see ancient fossils, glittering gold, Mi'kmaq artifacts, sea creatures in an ocean tide pool, information on the Sable Island ponies on the Sable Island National Park Reserve, whale skeletons, and more.